efournier92/Object-Orientation-Drills/README.md

-##Object Orientation Drills
+#Object Orientation Drills

 This is an exercise I undertook while studying with Launch Academy in Boston.

-I allowed me to practice building models according to supplied tests, which drove the entire development.
+It allowed me to practice building models according to supplied tests, which drove the entire development.

 Overall, this exercise increased my understanding of:
 * Building Objects in Ruby